 Glende-Nilson Funeral Home of Evansville

-To send sympathy gifts to the family or plant a tree in memory of Patricia Ann (Houghtaling) Nitz, please visit our tribute store.
+To plant a beautiful memorial tree in memory of Patricia Ann (Houghtaling) Nitz, please visit our Tree Store.